SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    as arguments to its initializer, and implements an ``area`` and ``describe`` method.

-The initializer of a class with a superclass has three parts:

-1. Setting the value of properties that the subclass declares.

-2. Calling the superclass's initializer.

-3. Setting or changing the value of properties that the superclass declares.

-In addition to simple properties, properties can use an explicit getter and setter to create a computed property.
+In addition to simple properties, properties can have a getter and a setter;
+read-only properties have only a getter.

 .. testcode::